merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![redundant_ribosomal](images/redundant_ribosomal.png)](images/redundant_ribosomal.png){:.center-img .width-60}

-In order to get an idea of what taxons these copies of Ribosomal protein S16 represent, we can blast the splits in which these genes are found against the NCBI's database.
-This could be easily done from the interactive interface.
+In order to get an idea of what taxa these copies of Ribosomal protein S16 represent, we can BLAST the splits in which these genes are found against the NCBI's nr database.
+This could be done from the interactive interface easily.
 We simply right click on one of these splits, and then a menu such as in the screenshot below will appear:

 [![rightclick](images/rightclick.png)](images/rightclick.png){:.center-img .width-60}

 Now, we can either choose one of the "blast" options from below, but I like to choose "Get split sequence".
 Choosing this option will prompt the following screen:

 [![split_sequence](images/split_sequence.png)](images/split_sequence.png){:.center-img .width-60}

 If we click on the sequence inside this window, then the sequence will be highlighted and we can copy and paste it into [balstx](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and run the blastx search (blastx accepts nucleotide sequences as input, translates open reading frames to amino acid sequences and searches NCBI's protein sequences database).
 Depending on the length and content of a split this could be very fast or very slow.
 In this case it took about XX minutes to get a result and here is a screenshot of the top two hits:

 [![blast_split1](images/blast_split1.png)](images/blast_split1.png){:.center-img .width-90}